projectcaluma/ember-localized-model/README.md

 `yourModel.localizedFieldLocale` to the desired locale.

-If you want to access the raw data as sent by the backend, you can use `yourModel.getUnlocalizedField("firstName")`.
+If you want to access the raw data as sent by the backend, you can use `yourModel.localizedObjects.firstName`.
 This will return the raw data.

 For example: